Rocky Mountain National Park Fall Colors Featured in

 The best time to see fall colors in both eastern and western parts of the park is from late September to the beginning of October.
-The fall foliage season usually peaks between September 18 and September 28, however, every year it can be slightly different, depending on the weather.
+The fall foliage season usually peaks between September 18 and September 28.
+However, every year, the color change can occur slightly differently, depending on the weather.

 Fall colors in Estes Park and Eastern Rocky Mountain NP

 Estes Park serves as a base for the Rocky Mountain National Park in Northern Colorado.
-Fall foliage peak here coincides with the breeding season of large elk.
+The peak of fall foliage here coincides with the breeding season of large elk.
 Dusk and dawn are the best times to hear elk bugling.
 Overall, fall is a great occasion for wildlife and nature viewing hikes in the park.
 Take a scenic fall drive or bike ride on Bear Lake Road, which links Upper Beaver Meadows and Bear Lake.
-This 23-mi (36-km) road offers spectacular views as well as access to hiking routes and campgrounds, picnic areas, and the Moraine Park Discovery Center.
-Most popular fall-time trails include Alberta Falls, Bear Lake, and Wild Basin.
+This 23 mi (36 km) road offers spectacular views as well as access to hiking routes and campgrounds, picnic areas, and the Moraine Park Discovery Center.
+Most popular fall-time trails include: Alberta Falls, Bear Lake, and Wild Basin.